 The grand lobby of the City-County Building is the setting of an impressive collection of paintings, photographs, drawings, pottery and other unique pieces of artwork created by over 100 City employees and their relatives (professional, intermediate, amateur, and youth artists).

-This was the 15th Anniversary of he free exhibit - titled "ARTWorks: The National Arts Program In Pittsburgh."
-This exhibit allows artists of all skill levels the rare opportunity to exhibit their work as well as to compete for cash prizes and art education scholarships.The juried exhibition will be on display from April 7-20, 2014.
+This exhibit allows artists of all skill levels the rare opportunity to exhibit their work as well as to compete for cash prizes and art education scholarships.The juried exhibition will be on display April 4 through April 17, 2015.
+An awards ceremony and reception will take place on Tuesday, April 7, at 5:30 p.m.

 The National Arts Program's mission is to provide an uninhibited opportunity for employees and their family members to participate in a professional visual arts exhibition.